michaeldawson/website/src/markdown-pages/alignment.md

 This rail is made up of your _Boosters_ - all the little things that you can do during your day to boost your defences, power up your positivity, and also just _enjoy!_

-Boosters are for any time of the day, but can also be a particular source of strength during your more difficult times, such as when you're feeling especially trapped in a "loop-hole" pattern.
+Boosters are for any time of the day, but can also be a particular source of strength during your more difficult times, such as when you're feeling especially trapped in a "Loop-Hole" pattern.

 In any case, everyone can find activites that they truly _love_ doing, that are also genuinely positive and beneficial for them (and perhaps even for people around them!).
 The act of identifying what these things are can be a great reminder to start incorporating more of them into our lives.